Archibald Davidson

 Archibald Davidson (c.
-1732 – 1803) was a Scottish Minister, who served as Moderator of the General Assembly of the Church of Scotland in 1788 and was Principal of Glasgow University.
+1732 – 1803) was a Scottish minister who was moderator of the General Assembly of the Church of Scotland in 1788 and was principal of Glasgow University.

 Life

 He was born about 1732 in the manse in the village of Crawfordjohn in South Lanarkshire, the son of Rev Robert Davidson.

 He attended Glasgow University where he graduated M.A. in 1752.
-Later that year (in November) we find him writing home from Göttingen University to William Cullen, a professor at Glasgow University.
-He writes with a fluid confident style, has had conversations with the German professors and promises his friend a good German dictionary if he can find one.
-He is in the company of young Scottish gentlemen and noblemen, and his future career would depend on good connections and the Patronage they would offer.
+Later that year (in November), he was writing home from Göttingen University to William Cullen, a professor at Glasgow University.
+He wrote with a fluid confident style, had had conversations with the German professors and promised his friend a good German dictionary if he could find one.
+He was in the company of young Scottish gentlemen and noblemen, and his future career would depend on good connections and the patronage they would offer.